From Detection to Pattern Recognition: Designing AI That Helps Experts Investigate

 THE CHALLENGE

-In early 2024, Morressier faced setbacks that blocked the company from boosting Integrity Manager sales.
+In late 2023, Morressier faced setbacks that blocked the company from boosting Integrity Manager sales.
 Our customers valued the product’s integrity checks, but they needed tools to act on detected compromises, not just identify them.
 Our current offering also added extra steps, reducing efficiency, so our team lead a Design Sprint among other inititiatives to bring actionability and efficiency to the forefront.

-9 months: Continuous improvement and UX upgrades March 2024 to Present
+9 months: Continuous improvement and UX upgrades September 2023 to February 2024

 TEAM